-We offer our programs on campus, at external sites convenient to students' homes and workplaces, and via online instruction.
+We offer our programs on campus and via online instruction.
 We understand that you must balance many responsibilities as a student, family member, employee, and community member, and we are here to help.

 This catalog provides information about our graduate program curricula, policies, and procedures.
 It is an excellent reference that will help you maximize your time here.
 Please do not hesitate to contact any member of our faculty or staff if you have any questions or concerns.